A reduced model for droplet dynamics in shear flows at finite capillary numbers: Results and discussions

 better adapts to the data, where $\delta$ is the stretching factor used as a fitting parameter.
 The improved agreement brought by the stretched exponential function is highlighted in Fig.~\ref{fig:stretchedcomparison}.
-The stretched exponential function is mostly used to describe non-linear relaxation processes~\cite{phillips1996stretched,fedosov2010multiscale} and its basis can be understood in the context of the relaxation of homogeneous glasses and glass-forming liquids~\cite{palmer1984models,potuzak2011topological}, i.e., physical systems that are known to exhibit multiple relaxation times~\cite{jurlewicz1993relationship,johnston2006stretched,elton2018stretched}.
-For $\delta=1$, we reduce to a linear relaxation process with a single characteristic time, while $\delta<1$ signals the emergence of a spectrum of characteristic times wherein the value $\tau_{\mbox{{ creep}}}=\left[f_1^{(\mbox{ EMM})}\right]^{-1}$ is a representative one.
+The stretched exponential function is mostly used to describe non-linear relaxation processes~\cite{phillips1996stretched,fedosov2010multiscale} and its basis can be understood in the context of the relaxation of homogeneous glasses and glass-forming liquids~\cite{palmer1984models,potuzak2011topological}, i.e., physical systems that are known to exhibit multiple relaxation times~\cite{jurlewicz1993relationship,elton2018stretched}.
+Introducing $\delta$ makes it possible to discern a global characteristic time in a system whose evolution process is subjected to multiple time scales~\cite{johnston2006stretched}: for $\delta=1$, we reduce to a linear relaxation process with a single characteristic time, while $\delta<1$ signals the emergence of a spectrum of characteristic times wherein the value $\tau_{\mbox{{ load}}}=\left[f_1^{(\mbox{ EMM})}\right]^{-1}$ is a representative one.
 The values of $\delta$ and $f_1^{(\mbox{ EMM})}$ that we extracted from this fitting procedure are displayed in Fig.~\ref{fig:twopanels_deltas_f1}, showing that an increase in $\Ca$ results in a decrease of both $\delta$ and $f_1^{(\mbox{ EMM})}$.
-As the droplet approaches large deformations, it gets closer to the critical point of breakup and the characteristic time for the deformation process $\tau_{\mbox{{ creep}}}$ is expected to get larger, i.e., the characteristic creeping frequency $f_1^{(\mbox{ EMM})}$ gets smaller~\cite{blawzdziewicz2002critical,cristini2003drop}.
-To characterize the approach towards criticality in a more quantitative way, we analyse the subcritical scaling of the creeping time $\tau_{\mbox{{ creep}}}$, expected to follow a power law $\tau_{\mbox{{ creep}}} \sim (\Cacr-\Ca)^{-1/2}$ as showed in~\cite{blawzdziewicz2002critical}.
-In Fig.~\ref{fig:sub-crit_Lambda1}, we show that the creeping time $\tau_{\mbox{{ creep}}}$ follows the above mentioned scaling in the subcritical regime, which has been used to evaluate the critical capillary number for breakup $\Cacr$.
+As the droplet approaches large deformations, it gets closer to the critical point of breakup and the characteristic time for the deformation process $\tau_{\mbox{{ load}}}$ is expected to get larger, i.e., the characteristic loading frequency $f_1^{(\mbox{ EMM})}$ gets smaller~\cite{blawzdziewicz2002critical,cristini2003drop}.
+To characterize the approach towards criticality in a more quantitative way, we analyse the subcritical scaling of the loading time $\tau_{\mbox{{ load}}}$, expected to follow a power law $\tau_{\mbox{{ load}}} \sim (\Cacr-\Ca)^{-1/2}$ as showed in~\cite{blawzdziewicz2002critical}.
+In Fig.~\ref{fig:sub-crit_Lambda1}, we show that the loading time $\tau_{\mbox{{ load}}}$ follows the above mentioned scaling in the subcritical regime, which has been used to evaluate the critical capillary number for breakup $\Cacr$.
+In this way, probing subcritical droplet configurations allows one to guess and indirectly measure $\Cacr$, bypassing the limitations of a front-tracking method for the visualization of the break-up process.
 We evaluate $\Cacr\sim 0.49$ for $\lambda=0.2$, $\Cacr\sim 0.435$ for $\lambda=1$ and $\Cacr\sim 0.62$ for $\lambda=2$: these values are in good agreement with other evaluations of $\Cacr$ reported in the literature for a droplet in simple shear flow~\cite{grace1982dispersion,cristini2003drop}.\\